Study at the World's number one ranked art and design university for six consecutive years (2015-2020) in the QS World University Subject Rankings.

 About the Programme

 Candidates are selected entirely on merit and applications are welcomed from all over the world.
-The selection process considers creativity, imagination and innovation as demonstrated in your portfolio, as well as your potential to benefit from the programme and to achieve high MA standards overall.
+The selection process considers and the capability to reflect, criticise and innovate as demonstrated in your research statement and portfolio.

 About the School